-The idea just came to me a few days ago, when read an article about how to not being considered as a creepy model photographer.
-Then I just thinking that it can happen to anyone.
-Not just a model photographer, but also street photographer.
+The idea just came to me a few days ago, when reading an article about how to not be considered as a creepy model photographer.
+Then I just thought that it can happen to anyone.
+Not just a model photographer, but also a street photographer.
 Shooting stranger, who knows what people think about us.
 It can happen…it did happen.
-It did happen to me actually and it’s pretty funny story.
+It did happen to me actually and it’s a pretty funny story.

 The good thing is, back then, I look like a high school kid (face clean).
 So they believe me.
-If I happen to have mustache, it probably another story.
-She probably think that I want to kidnap her child.
+If I happen to have a mustache, it is probably another story.
+She probably thinks that I want to kidnap her child.

-But I pretty understand that way of thinking.
-If I’m a parent and someone pointing a camera to my child, I probably begin to suspicious and confronted that person.
-I probably thinking that it could be a murderer, kidnapper, or sexual predator.
+But I pretty much understand that way of thinking.
+If I’m a parent and someone points a camera at my child, I probably begin to be suspicious and confront that person.
+I probably thought that it could be a murderer, kidnapper, or sexual predator.
 Who knows?
-That way of paranoid thinking is what probably happen to that women and it is normal for any good parent.
+That way of paranoid thinking is what probably happens to that woman and it is normal for any good parent.

 So there you have it.
-My experience is one of many thing that happen in my photography life.
+My experience is one of many things that happen in my photography life.
 It’s weird, but it did happen.
-I’m hoping for you who read this can at least understand that this kind of situation do happen and it best to avoid if you could.
-Or not if you want the risk.
+I’m hoping for you who read this can at least understand that this kind of situation does happen and it is best to avoid it if you could.
+Or not, if you want the risk.